parsiya/Hugo-Octopress/README.md

 use the compact index because it does not use the summary.

 Hugo does not display render style links in the page summary if the link is also not before the summary divider.
-You can read more it [here](https://discuss.gohugo.io/t/markdown-content-renders-as-regular-text-in-summary/1396/12).
+You can read more [here](https://discuss.gohugo.io/t/markdown-content-renders-as-regular-text-in-summary/1396/12).

 Reference style links look like this: